 Brammo Empulse – Jay Leno’s Garage

 Rejoice, the Brammo Empulse comes with Level 2 charging.
 Over 100 mph, 54 to 55 hp with about 70 ft Lb torque at 6,000 rpm.
 Full torque from start with a gear box?
-Yes, it’s possible.
+Yes, it’s possible, even without gearbox repair services.
 In order to reach the 100 mph/ 100 mile range, Brammo had to design its batteries from scratch, approximately.
 If the batteries are air-cooled, the electric motor and motor controller are liquid cooled.

 Starting at $16,995, the base model can get the Federal ten percent tax rebate.
 The $18,995 sports a performance helped by carbon fiber.
 The cherry on the cake is the limited edition TTX Race bike, with the top performance available.

 Leno’s test drive was impressive, mostly because of the gearbox that not only helps the Empulse climb into comfortable highway speeds, but also manages the amount of electrons reaching the motor.
 The gearbox does indeed help reach a range of over 100 miles in long congested traffic.
 I spoke to one of the engineers from the Italian company that designed the gearbox system and the research and testing that went behind was impressive.
 My friend Terry Hershner who drove his electric motorcycle across the country (Zero Motorcycle’s last year Zero TTXGP actual racer) also got to briefly test drive the Empulse and found his initial experience pleasant.